You go to church every Sunday and you say your prayers every day. Does this mean you are a spiritual person?

 There are many people who do not practice a religion, who do not meditate, pray or belong to any group, who are very spiritual people.
 These people naturally do caring things for others.
 They think about how they can help.
 Their thoughts are kind rather than judgmental toward themselves and toward others.
 When you look at them, you see kindness in their eyes.

 There are many religious people who are anything but kind.
 We all know of religious people who are extremely judgmental, righteous, and outright mean.
-Can you be both religious and spiritual?
-Of course!
+You can be both religious and spiritual.
 But only when you are operating in your religion from your heart rather than from the learned dogma of your mind.

 My experience of God is that God is the energy of Love that created us and sustains us.
 In my experience, "God is Spirit" (John 4:24) and "God is love" (1 John 4:16).
 Anything that is not of love, peace, joy, truth and kindness is not of God.
 Praying to God does not mean that you are allowing the spirit that is God - the love, peace, joy, truth and kindness that is God - to guide your thoughts and actions.
 Practicing yoga or meditating does not mean that you have invited the love that is God into your heart, or that you are turning to that ever-present love to learn about what is in your highest good, and the highest good of others and the planet.